Signalling renewal and station upgrade

 The construction of a new station at Energlyn and installation of platforms at Cardiff Queen Street and Tir-Phil stations began in early 2013.
-The construction of platforms at Caerphilly and Barry stations and that of a temporary ticket office and extension to Platform 6/7 at Cardiff Central station began in mid-2013.
+The construction of platforms at Caerphilly and Barry stations and a temporary ticket office and extension to Platform 6/7 at Cardiff Central station began in mid-2013.

 Construction of a new station entrance at Cardiff Queen Street and installation of a step-free access ramp at Tir-Phil began in early 2014.
 The track and platform works at Pontypridd station also began in early 2014.
 The new station entrance construction at the south side of Cardiff Central station began in mid-2014.
 The new platform at Barry station was built by September 2014 and upgrades at Cardiff Queen Street station were completed by December 2014.

-Mott MacDonald was contracted to provide architectural, as well as mechanical and electrical (M&E) building services for the CASR project in July 2011.
+Mott MacDonald was contracted to provide architectural, as well as mechanical and electrical building services for the CASR project in July 2011.